 Against this backdrop of authentic emotional experience as a driving force behind the change that occurs in good therapy, we shouldn’t be at all surprised when love enters the therapy room.
 When love enters therapy sessions – whether spoken or unspoken – it’s a powerful indicator that something that matters is happening in therapy.

 Sexual & Nonsexual Love in Therapy

-Normalization of the feelings of sexual attraction between clients and therapists was constantly impressed on me in my own training to be a therapist – and rightfully so.
-In the context of therapy, feelings take center stage, so why should certain feelings be shoved aside, shamed, or ignored?
-While not all feelings are meant to be acted on, a safe therapy space is one in which a therapist maintains steady professional boundaries and in which a client can bring any emotional experience – including professions of love – both sexual and nonsexual to be examined thoughtfully.
+Normalizing the feelings of sexual attraction between clients and therapists was constantly impressed on me in my own training to be a therapist – and rightfully so.
+In the context of therapy, feelings take center stage.
+So, why should certain feelings be shoved aside, shamed, or ignored?
+While not all feelings are meant to be acted on, a safe therapy space is one in which a therapist maintains steady professional boundaries and in which a client can bring any emotional experience – including professions of love.
+Because of this, both sexual and nonsexual out to be examined thoughtfully.